asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Asterisk-13-ARI-Improvements/index.md

 }
 ```

+/// tip
-!!! tip **  Note that in this case, the SIP URI specified in the **to
+Note that in this case, the SIP URI specified in the `to` key uses the
-    key uses the PJSIP nomenclature of a generic endpoint to associate with the outbound SIP URI.
-This is due to PJSIP's usage of endpoints to provide default codecs/behaviour with outbound requests to SIP URIs.
+PJSIP nomenclature of a generic endpoint to associate with the
+outbound SIP URI.
+This is due to PJSIP's usage of endpoints to provide

-[//]: # (end-tip)
+default codecs/behaviour with outbound requests to SIP URIs.
+///

 Responses to the request can include: